Webinar - Students, it pays to do your taxes!

 Digital services

-Auto-fill my return is a secure CRA service that automatically fills in parts of your tax return with information the CRA has available at the time of your request, making it easier to do your taxes and helping prevent mistakes
+Auto-fill my return - this is a secure CRA service that automatically fills in parts of your tax return with information the CRA has available at the time of your request, making it easier to do your taxes and helping prevent mistakes.

-Direct deposit is a fast, reliable, and secure way for individuals to get payments on time from the CRA in the event of an emergency or unforeseen circumstances, such as a natural disaster.
+Direct deposit is a fast, reliable and secure way for individuals to get payments on time from the CRA in the event of unforeseen circumstances, such as a natural disaster, or an emergency.

-For more information on the CRA’s digital services, go to the web address on your screen.
+For more information on CRA's digital services, go to canada.ca/cra-digital-services.

 Want to learn more about taxes?

-Nicole: We would like to invite you to try out our new online interactive tool called Learn about your taxes.
+James : We would like to invite you to try out our online interactive tool called Learn about your taxes.
+Learn about your taxes is for students, first-time tax filers, newcomers, and anyone else who wants a refresher on how to do their taxes.

-And, there are lesson plans for teachers and facilitators.
+There are also lesson plans for teachers and facilitators.

 [A snapshot of the Learn about your taxes – Canada.ca webpage.]